 2. Cheap Electric Heater for Camping: Beldray EH3027STK

-The Beldray Portable Fan Heater is a little beast.
+The Beldray Portable Fan Heater (Amazon) is a little beast.
 Just like the Kampa Diddy/Cuboid it’s a fan heater providing instant heat and getting rid of that early morning chill in minutes.
 It has an overheating protection system which automatically cuts off the heater if it gets too hot or it it tips over too.

 I really like that this heater can be positioned either length ways or flat on the ground but it gets my vote for it’s flay lay.
 It’s super secure, there’s very little chance of you tipping it over due to it’s wide flat form.